abus-aikorea/voice-pro/docs/README.eng.md

 - **Upgrading from v3.x to v3.x**: Possible.
 After downloading the latest code, run `update.bat`.
 - **First-time users**: Please refer to the installation instructions below.
 - **Troubleshooting**: In most cases, issues can be resolved by deleting the `installer_files` folder and then running `configure.bat` followed by `start.bat`.
+- 🎁 **Free Activation Key Request**: Please fill out this [Google Form](https://forms.gle/anMSmsR5dH9wxE6N6) to receive your activation key.
+Activation keys are limited to one per email address.
+- 🏆 **Request for Additional Activation Keys**: Create amazing content using Voice-Pro.
+Please share the link to your post in the [Discussion](https://github.com/abus-aikorea/voice-pro/discussions).
+We will gladly reward your contributions.

 ## 📰 News & History